Table of Contents

 If you have a large breed dog, you know standard sizes don’t apply in your house.
 Large bladders require extra-large puppy training pads.
 Not to worry: pet manufacturing companies know you have special needs, and they designed potty pads just for you.

 At 28 by 34 inches, All-Absorb holds up to 3 cups of liquid!
-These puppy training pads feature a leak-proof bottom, a quick-drying top layer to prevent tracking of urine through the house, and a middle layer infused with baking soda to absorb pesky odors.
+In addition, these puppy training pads feature a leak-proof bottom, a quick-drying top layer to prevent tracking of urine through the house, and a middle layer infused with baking soda to absorb pesky odors.
 The middle layer also converts liquids to gel to help prevent any accidental spills.

 Downsides?
 These pads lack adhesive backing, and they’re lightweight, making it easy for your dog to move them around the house.
 Also, they’re not large enough for giant breeds.